nd-crane/raite-data-registry-usage-example/README.md

 dvc list https://github.com/nd-crane/raite-data-registry data/
 ```

-To view the content of a particular dataset in the registry, you can run the `dvc list` with `-R` and specify the dataset name in the data folder.
+To view the content of a particular dataset in the registry, you can run the `dvc list` command with the `-R` flag and specify the dataset name in the data folder.
-For example, to list the content of the initial crane dataset, you can run the following commands:

 ###### Local (From within a CRC machine)